seamplex/feenox/doc/sds.md

     If a user cannot read or write code to make FeenoX suit her needs, at least she has the _freedom_ to hire someone to do it for her.

-Technological

-:   Since it is [open source](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), advanced users can detect and correct bugs and even improve the algorithms.
+ b.
+Technological, since it is [open source](http://www.catb.org/~esr/writings/cathedral-bazaar/cathedral-bazaar/), advanced users can detect and correct bugs and even improve the algorithms.
 [Given enough eyeballs, all bugs are shallow.](https://en.wikipedia.org/wiki/Linus%27s_law)

-FeenoX’s main development architecture is [Debian GNU/Linux](https://www.debian.org/) running over 64-bits Intel-compatible processors.
+FeenoX’s main development architecture is [Debian GNU/Linux](https://www.debian.org/) running over 64-bits Intel-compatible processors (but binaries for ARM architectures can be compiled as well).
 All the dependencies are free and/or open source and already available in Debian’s latest stable official repositories, as explained in @sec:deployment.

 The POSIX standard is followed whenever possible, allowing thus FeenoX to be compiled in other operating systems and architectures such as Windows (using [Cygwin](https://www.cygwin.com/)) and MacOS.
 The build procedure is the well-known and mature `./configure && make` command.

 FeenoX is written in\ [C](https://en.wikipedia.org/wiki/C_(programming_language)) conforming to the [ISO\ C99](https://en.wikipedia.org/wiki/C99) specification (plus POSIX extensions), which is a standard, mature and widely supported language with compilers for a wide variety of architectures.
-For its basic mathematical capabilities, FeenoX uses the [GNU Scientifc Library](https://www.gnu.org/software/gsl/).
+As listed above, for its basic mathematical capabilities, FeenoX uses the [GNU Scientifc Library](https://www.gnu.org/software/gsl/).
 For solving ODEs/DAEs, FeenoX relies on [Lawrence Livermore’s SUNDIALS library](https://computing.llnl.gov/projects/sundials/ida).
 For PDEs, FeenoX uses [Argonne’s PETSc library](https://www.mcs.anl.gov/petsc/) and [Universitat Politècnica de València's SLEPc library](https://slepc.upv.es/).
 All of them are

  * free and open source,
  * written in C (neither Fortran nor C++),